 In trying to answer life’s big questions I learned, by accident, there was was no answer.
 No why ducks quack, why stars explode.
 We can only explain how.

-The lesson form the story and is that all these ‘possessions’ we search for will be meaningless, they won’t make you happy.
+The lesson from the story and is that all these ‘possessions’ we search for will be meaningless, they won’t make you happy.
 What will is all the work you did to get the shiny macguffin, a scroll, a job, a car, and idea.
 That’s the real lesson and the trick, getting you to chase after a possession, but revealing that’s it’s empty, useless.

 With such insight, I have learned to live life more realistically, skillfully.
 Gone is the desperate need to find certainty in everything and arrived is a greater willingness to accept what is what.
 Never once thinking that I’m incomplete, weak, flawed.

 I don’t have to rush around so much or work so hard.
 I’m fine the way I am, I can be happy now.
 No longer do I have to feel ashamed, and I don’t always need answers to act.